codewithshourya1/PRODIGY_DS_01/README.md

 # prodigy_wd_01

-hello this is my frist task of my intrenship in prodigy infotech s data science
+hello this is my frist task of my intrenship in prodigy infotech as data science

 this project is Python-based data visualization script that demonstrates how to generate and analyze a s dataset representing population demographics.
 It shows the distribution of *ages* (a continuous variable) and *genders* (a categorical variable) using *histograms* and *bar charts*.